afritz1/OpenTESArena/README.md

 # OpenTESArena
-### A free open-source project for "The Elder Scrolls I: Arena"
+### A free open-source project for "The Elder Scrolls: Arena"

 ## Current status